Home

 Here is an excellent article on urban tornadoes.

-Systems like the ones in these severe weather pictures can measure as small as a mile or less.
-They take an hour or so to pass, up to a whole day.
 Scientists do not agree on the limits of this scale, and some of them use math formulae to separate them.
 They use concepts such as Coriolis parameters to make their distinctions.

-Others just say that if things are small enough to fit between airports, maybe the network of national observations will just miss them.
+Others just say that if things are small enough to fit between two airports, maybe the network of national observations will just miss them.
 This turns them over to the mesoscale by default.
 Practical.

 Mesoscale examinations can also explain why two adjacent weather stations can show radically different measurements.
 And can even provide a basis for occasionally rejecting data with history and other weather contexts considered.